tczajka/bootstrap/docs/hello-world.md

 Hello, world!
 ```

 It works!
-We have created our first program from scratch.
+We have created our first program from scratch, using nothing but command line tools.